 For help with these and other questions, contact us at 360.537.7000

 The Arc of Grays Harbor offers many programs.
 One of the more popular ones is the “We Can” club.
 The club was started in response to research that shows how damaging social isolation is, so the club was created in a way to increase social engagement for people, especially people with disabilities, in Grays Harbor.

 We Can Club events are hosted at the Arc of Grays Harbor every second Thursday of the month.
 Events are inclusive, and although the activities are useful to adults with a wide variety of abilities, everyone in the community is welcome to attend.
 The activities are various, but always include a useful life skills component (often involving cooking) and lots of fun social engagement things like music, arts, and crafts, or sometimes food and dances.
-The most recent event was on April 12th, where everyone enjoyed a dance, hot dogs and chips, and tile decorating.

 What's the biggest problem that most people with disabilities and their families report?
 Housing?
 Medical Care?
 Nutrition?